 What are Lateral Buckling and Upheaval Buckling?

 A pipeline traveling long distances transporting fluids under pressure and temperature is a slender structure.
 Both, temperature and internal pressure cause pipeline longitudinal expansion.
 Surface friction acts against this expansion restraining it which generates compression stresses in the pipeline wall that eventuates in buckling.
 There are two types of Buckling; Lateral Buckling and Upheaval Buckling.

-A surface laid pipeline resting on the sand or seabed buckles laterally in the horizontal plane and this is called lateral buckling.
-On the other hand, a pipeline in a trench or sometimes buried pipeline undergo buckling in the vertical plane, known as upheaval buckling.
+A surface-laid pipeline resting on the sand or seabed buckles laterally in the horizontal plane and this is called lateral buckling.
+On the other hand, a pipeline in a trench or sometimes buried pipeline undergoes buckling in the vertical plane, known as upheaval buckling.
 Both lateral buckling and upheaval buckling are highly sensitive in presence of local geometric imperfection.